-NASLite-2 can be administered remotely via TELNET.
+NASLite-M2 can be administered remotely via TELNET.
 All administration options available via the console are also available remotely via TELNET.
-To confirm remote access, it is a good idea to log in to the NASLite-2 server using TELNET from any computer on your network at this point.
-For example, to login via TELNET from Windows, follow these steps:
+To confirm remote access, it is a good idea to log in to the NASLite-M2 server using TELNET from any computer on your network at this point.
+For example,

 - 1. Click Start, then click Run.

-- Open a TELNET session by Typing telnet and a space and then type the IP address of the NASLite-2 server.
+- Open a TELNET session by Typing telnet and a space and then type the IP address of the NASLite-M2 server.
 For example: telnet 192.168.1.251, then click OK

-- 3. You should get the NASLite-2 login prompt.
-Login and you should see the NASLite-2 Administration Utility Options Menu.
+- You should get the NASLite-M2 login prompt.
+Login and you should see the NASLite-M2 Administration Utility Options Menu.

 - 4. Log out (Option E).

 - 5. Your TELNET window will close.

-NOTE: While in Default Administration Mode, the NASLite-2 Administration Utility will not be accessible remotely via TELNET.
+NOTE: While in Default Administration Mode, the NASLite-M2 Administration Utility will not be accessible remotely via TELNET.